Curriculum Vitae

 - Duke University, November 2010.

 - Economic Science Association regional meeting, Tucson, Arizona, November 2010.
-University of Massachusetts, November 2010.

 - Monash University, Melbourne, Australia, October 2010.